cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/02-relational-algebra/relational-algebra.rst

     *A Wizard of Earthsea*       1968
     ============================ ====

 At first glance, it might seem the result of a projection will always have the same number of tuples as the input relation, but this is not the case.
 Consider what happens if we project **books** onto the single attribute **year**.
-There are two tuples in **books** with the same **year** value of 1968; when we project onto this single attribute, we get two identical tuples.
-Since relations cannot contain duplicates, the result only has one tuple with **year** equal to 1968.
+There are two tuples in **books** with the same **year** value of 1968.
+Since relations cannot contain duplicates, the result of our projection operation can contain only one tuple with **year** equal to 1968.
 Thus, the result has *fewer* tuples than the input relation:

 .. table:: :math:`\pi_{\text{year}}(\text{books})`
     :class: lined-table